liz-dauster/automation-impact-ops/README.md

 - **Systems thinking:** feedback loops linking workload, variability, utilization, and cycle time
 - **Operational measurement:** dashboards that quantify process changes over time
-- **Operational ML:** a risk-ranking model that routes the top 10% highest-risk work to a priority queue and concentrates late work (service-target misses)

-*Note: This project uses simulated data designed to reflect realistic operational patterns; the goal is to demonstrate methodology and decision framing.*
+- **Predictive modeling for operations:** a model that identifies high-risk work and prioritizes it to reduce service-target misses

 ---